 FireLite and Sprinkler Systems

 But sprinklers ideally need to work within a compartmented structure, and the effect of cold water on hot glass, especially where there is flooding coverage, can be a major consideration.
-Standard glass types, including common fire-resistant glass types, suffer thermal shock cracking and failure due to the impingement of water.
+Standard glass types, including most common fire-resistant glass types, suffer thermal shock cracking and failure due to the impingement of water.

 Evidence for FireLite’s ability to resist thermal stress comes from its success under the conditions of a US hosestream test and the fundamental thermal expansion characteristics of the ceramic glass and its ability to with standard thermal gradients.
 (See information sheets on temperature gradient, hosestream test and fire resistance testing).